Edward J. Hendrick

 Edward Joseph Hendrick (March 23, 1910 - August 12, 1987) was a leader in American prison systems and public administration.
 From 1952 to 1972, he was Deputy Commissioner of Public Welfare for the City of Philadelphia, and simultaneously served as Superintendent of the Philadelphia Prison System.
 By virtue of office, he was the lead named defendant in Jackson v.
-Hendrick, which set important legal precedents regarding humane conditions and overcrowding in US prisons.
+Hendrick, which set important legal precedents regarding humane conditions and overcrowding in American prisons.
 He was previously Chief Probation Officer for the United States District Court for the Eastern District of Pennsylvania.
-During World War II, he served in the US Navy as prison administrator for the 12th Naval District based in San Francisco, California.
+During World War II, he served in the United States Navy as prison administrator for the 12th Naval District based in San Francisco, California.

 His career was bookended by service in the Catholic Church.
 As a young man he entered the Jesuit formation and taught Latin at Regis High School in New York City.
 After retiring from government service, he became one of the most senior laypeople in the Archdiocese of Philadelphia, leading Adult Social Services - including the management of various nursing homes and shelters, and related programs.
 He was made a Knight of St. Gregory the Great by Pope John Paul II.